 In order to assist interns in honing their case presentation skills, which are important for professional job interviews, interns present their work with a client twice during the internship year to the UCC clinical staff.
-Case presentations include general background information about the client, a summary of treatment, the intern's conceptualization of the client based on his or her theoretical orientation, a brief video clip from a session with the client, and specific questions to the group about perceptions of the client and/or strategies for working with that client.
-These presentations take place during group supervision meetings and last for one hour including feedback and discussion.
+Case presentations include general background information about the client, a summary of treatment, the intern's conceptualization of the client based on their theoretical orientation, a brief video clip from a session with the client, and specific questions to the group about perceptions of the client and/or strategies for working with that client.
+These presentations last for one hour including feedback and discussion.